-C. Portion of DBE Goal for FAA-funded Contracts to be Met through Neutral Means
+Projecting the Portion of the Overall DBE Goal to be Met Through Neutral Means

-As explained in Chapter 4, the Federal DBE Program requires state and local transportation agencies to meet the maximum feasible portion of their overall DBE goals using race- and gender-neutral measures.
+As explained in Overall FHWA DBE goal section of this Summary Report the Federal DBE Program requires state and local transportation agencies to meet the maximum feasible portion of their overall DBE goals using race- and gender-neutral measures.
 Along with setting an overall goal for DBE participation, agencies must project the portion of that goal they expect to meet (a) through race- and gender-neutral means, and (b) through race- and gender-conscious programs (if any).
-USDOT offers guidance concerning how transportation agencies should project the portions of their overall DBE goals that will be met through race- and gender-neutral and race- and gender-conscious measures, as outlined in detail in Chapter 4.
-(The extensive discussion in Chapter 4 is not repeated here.)
+USDOT offers guidance concerning how transportation agencies should project the portions of their overall DBE goals that will be met through race- and gender-neutral and race- and gender-conscious measures, as outlined in detail in the previous section.

 1. Is there evidence of discrimination within the local transportation contracting marketplace for any racial, ethnic or gender groups?
-The 2015 Disparity Study provides results of the local marketplace research (summarized in Chapter 4) and analyses of MBE/WBE utilization and availability (see Chapters 6 and 7).
-This information is also summarized below.
+The 2020 Disparity Study considered conditions in the local marketplace to address this question.
+Quantitative and qualitative information is summarized below.